eye-division/madiacharya/_installations/2-drift-in-land.md

 title: Drift-in-land
 _hide_content: true
 description_markdown: >-
-  Drift-in-land
+  Drift-in-land, 2015

-  Site-specific work at the Abbey at Sutton Courtenay, Oxfordshire,
+  Site-specific work at the Abbey at Sutton Courtenay, Oxfordshire

-  2015

   This site-specific work was created for the exhibition ‘Unravelling Time’ at